 Refer to the rebate eligibility terms and conditions [PDF, 67 KB] for a complete list.

-- The upgrades need to be completed by a licensed contractor with a valid B.C. business license for the relevant work, e.g. Contractor – Electrical; Contractor – Heating; Inter-municipal trades and construction business license.
+- The upgrades need to be completed by a licensed contractor with a valid B.C. business license for the relevant work and a GST number, e.g. Contractor – Electrical; Contractor – Heating; Inter-municipal trades and construction business license.

 - Rebates cannot exceed the cost on the invoice and the paid cost of the upgrade.